LMS-Community/lms-community.github.io/docs/downloads/index.md

 [Git Commit Log](https://github.com/LMS-Community/slimserver/commits/public/{{ dev.minorVersion }}))

 !!! danger
-    Please only use this build if you’re willing to deal with the occasional broken build!
+    Please only use this build if you’re willing to deal with the occasional broken revision!

 | Name | Size | Creation Date | Description |
 | ---  | --- :| ---           | ---  |